coleoguy/comptraits/results/README.txt

 part.matrix.csv: this file is a table displaying the "partial success rate" for inferring the correct architectures under the six possible combining functions of all simple architectures.

 res_betas.csv: this file is a table that takes the original sim.results and adds in the calculated beta coefficients for each defining function.
+Beta coefficients not calculated for division compound traits

 sim.results.csv: this file is a table displaying the genetic architectures and corresponding beta coefficients that were inferred for each combination of simple architectures through 6 different combining functions.